-Car Accidents Caused By Family Member / Friend How Much Compensation Can I Claim?
+Car Accidents Caused By A Family Member Or Friend – Can I Get Compensation?

-By Mark Ainsdale.
-Last Updated 5th August 2021.
+Updated by Max Mitrovic on 27th October 2022.
 Welcome to our guide on a car accident caused by a family member.
 Unfortunately, car accidents do happen that frequently result in minor to severe injuries and also death.
 Being involved in a car accident can be a harrowing experience and can leave people with physical injuries and psychological injuries due to the trauma and nature of being in an accident.

-Read on further for legal advice about the car accident claims process and how we can help you get a higher than average compensation for a car accident.
+Read on further for legal advice about the car accident claims process and how we can help you get compensation for a car accident.

 Select a Section:

-- What is a car accident caused by family?
+- What is a car accident caused by a family member or friend?